 The county should manage water resources for multiple beneficial uses.
 Use for one purpose should preserve opportunities for other uses, while maintaining overall water quality.
 When conflicts arise, the natural system should be given priority, particularly if the use would be detrimental to anadromous fish or public safety.

 The county should monitor both surface water and groundwater to evaluate program effectiveness, establish long-term trends for both water quality and water quantity, and provide for the early detection of pollution, to minimize the damage and the cost of resource restoration, and to provide a basis for adaptive management.

+The county should coordinate with other jurisdictions to develop project types and technical approaches to effectively manage water across jurisdictions.
+Effective management and corresponding projects should prioritize water availability at the subbasin level to the maximum extent practicable.

+The county should explore approaches to managing water resources on a longer planning horizon (50-90 years) to ensure water availability for long-term population growth and the sustainability of instream flows.